dialchain/dial/README.md

 A time window itself is considered a token with the reserved identifier _TWYYYYMMDDHH_.
 The distance between the hash of this identifier and the anchor alows to locate the neighborhood responsible for that time window.
 This neighborhood is called the __TWHost (time window host)__ and is responsible for the publication of information on that time window e.g., the list of registered publishers and the time window protocol.

 ### Neighborhood hosting a Neighborhood (NHost)
-Each neighborhood is also a token with the reserved unique identifier _NYYYYMMDDHH-I_ where _YYYYMMDDHH_ is the timestamp of the hosting time window, and _I_ ist the position of the neighborhood relative to the time window anchor.
+Each neighborhood is also a token with the reserved unique identifier _NYYYYMMDDHH-I_ where _YYYYMMDDHH_ is the timestamp of the hosting time window, and _I_ is the position of the neighborhood relative to the time window anchor.

-The distance between the hash of this identifier and the anchor can alow us to locate the neighborhood responsible for hosting that neighborhood.
-This neigborhood is called the __NHost (neighborhood host)__ and is responsible for the aggregation of the work done by publishers of the guest neighborhood and the publication of the guest neighborhood's protocol.
+The distance between the hash of this identifier and the anchor can allow us to locate the neighborhood responsible for hosting that neighborhood.
+This neighborhood is called the __NHost (neighborhood host)__ and is responsible for the aggregation of the work done by publishers of the guest neighborhood and the publication of the guest neighborhood's protocol.

 ## Certificates
 Certificates are proofs.
-They are not directly stored in the Dial, but can be part of the hash documenting the authorization script of a token.
+They are not directly stored in the Dial but can be part of the hash documenting the authorization script of a token.

 ### Verification Certificate (VCert)
-A __verification certificate (VCert)__ is produced by each publisher of the THost as a proof that the submitted declaration is consistent witth the state of the token as documented sofar.
+A __verification certificate (VCert)__ is produced by each publisher of the THost as a proof that the submitted declaration is consistent witth the state of the token as documented so far.

 ### Publication Certificate (PCert)
 A __publication certificate (PCert)__ is a proof that the resulting state of the underlying token is present in the Dial.
 A declaration is considered published when a controller can present more than half of publication certificates __(k/2 + 1 PCerts)__, where k is the number of publishers of the token's corresponding NHost.

 ### Sharing Certificates (SCert)
 All publishers of a neighborhood are required to share each produced certificate (VCert, PCert) with each other not later than in the __minute__ following the production of those certificates.
-This is essential as the earliest knowledge of each certificate will reduce the certification of conflicting declarations and help reduce noice and spam in the network.
+This is essential as the earliest knowledge of each certificate will reduce the certification of conflicting declarations and help reduce noise and spam in the network.

-In order to enforce sharing of produced certificates, redemtion of coin associated with work done can only happen if publisher present __Sharing Certificates (SCerts)__.
-These are recceipts produced by other publishers after recception of certificates produced by their neighborhood peers.
+To enforce sharing of produced certificates, redemption of coin associated with work done can only happen if publisher presents __Sharing Certificates (SCerts)__.
+These are receipts produced by other publishers after reception of certificates produced by their neighborhood peers.

 ## Protocols
 A protocol is a merkel tree holding the state of some entities.
 The Dial knows neighborhood protocols and time window protocols.

 ### Incremental Computation of Merkel Roots
-We can allow for incremental computation of a merkel root if we design the ordering criteria to apend new leaf nodes at the end of the list of leaf nodes.
+We can allow for incremental computation of a merkel root if we design the ordering criteria to append new leaf nodes at the end of the list of leaf nodes.
 All protocols in the Dial are designed such as to allow for the incremental  computation of merkel roots and therefore reduce the time needed to secure the state of the Dial between time windows.

 ### Neighborhood Protocol (NP)
 The NP is the merkel tree of the last state of all tokens hosted by the target neighborhood.
 The neighborhood protocol is produced by publishers of the NHost.

-In order to allow for incremental computation of neighborhood protocols, leaf nodes are ordered by (1) the timestamp of the token first publication and (2) the lexicographical order of the token identifier.
+To allow for incremental computation of neighborhood protocols, leaf nodes are ordered by (1) the timestamp of the token first publication and (2) the lexicographical order of the token identifier.
 This way, new tokens are appended at the end of the list and do not trigger a rebalance of the protocol tree.

 ### Intermediary Neighborhood Protocol (INP)
 The INP is computed during the 57th minute of the time window and contains (1) the state of all unchanged tokens and (2) the state of all changed tokens from the first to the 56th minute.
 The INP must be sent to the TWHost before the end of the 57th minute.

-Aspiring publishers of time window TW+1 must register for performancce in TW, before the INP is computed.
+Aspiring publishers of time window TW+1 must register for performance in TW, before the INP is computed.
 This list of publishers for TW+1 is available to publishers of each NHost at the time they are computing the INP.
 The partial list of publishers is sent together with the INP to the TWHost.

 ### Time Window Protocol (TWP)
 The TWP is the merkel tree of all neighborhood protocols hosted by the time window.

-As the list of neigborhoods of a time window is knwon in advance, as well as their order, the merkel root of the TWP can be upgraded evertime a publication certificate upgrades the NP.
+As the list of neighborhoods of a time window is known in advance, as well as their order, the merkel root of the TWP can be upgraded every time a publication certificate upgrades the NP.

 ### Intermediary Time Window Protocol (ITWP)
 The ITWP is computed in the 58th minute of the time window and distributed in the 59th minute of the time window.
-It is used to determine the intermediatry time window hash __(ITWH)__, which is the merkel root of the ITWP.
+It is used to determine the intermediary time window hash __(ITWH)__, which is the merkel root of the ITWP.

 The ITWH is available from the 59th minute of the current time window and is used as the anchor of the subsequent time window.